NY attorney general names team that will investigate Cuomo

 ALBANY, N.Y.
 (AP) — New York Attorney General Letitia James on Monday appointed a former federal prosecutor and an employment lawyer to investigate allegations that Gov. Andrew Cuomo sexually harassed female aides.

-Joon Kim, who was the acting U.S. Attorney in Manhattan for parts of 2017 and 2018, will join the employment lawyer Anne Clark, in conducting the probe, the attorney general's office said.
+Joon Kim, who was the acting U.S. attorney for the Southern District of New York for parts of 2017 and 2018, will join the employment lawyer Anne Clark, in conducting the probe, the attorney general's office said.

-James said the pair are “independent, legal experts who have decades of experience conducting investigations and fighting to uphold the rule of law.”

-“There is no question that they both have the knowledge and background necessary to lead this investigation and provide New Yorkers with the answers they deserve,” she said in a statement.
+“There is no question that they both have the knowledge and background necessary to lead this investigation and provide New Yorkers with the answers they deserve,” James said in a statement.

+The lawyer for Charlotte Bennett, one of the aides making an accusation, said the selection of the two to carry out the probe showed James was taking the matter “very seriously."

+“We are encouraged by the experience and background of the attorneys who will be investigating Charlotte’s claims," attorney Debra Katz said in a statement.

+As a top federal prosecutor in Manhattan, Kim played a role in its investigations of corruption in state government, including a case against one of Cuomo's closest friends and aides.

-The appointments came as New York lawmakers were privately debating whether to join calls for Cuomo to resign from office, or urge patience while the investigation is ongoing.
+The appointments came as New York lawmakers were privately debating whether to join calls for Cuomo to resign, or urge patience while the investigation plays out.

 A group of 21 women in the state Assembly released a statement Monday asking that James be given time to complete her probe.

-Those lawmakers, who include the the no. 2 Democrat in the Assembly, Majority Leader Crystal People-Stokes, began working on the statement Sunday night after the Senate's top leader, Andrea Stewart-Cousins, called on Cuomo to resign.
+The group included the the no. 2 Democrat in the Assembly, Majority Leader Crystal People-Stokes.
+The lawmakers began working on the statement Sunday night after the Senate's top leader, Andrea Stewart-Cousins, called on Cuomo to resign.

 “We continue to support our Attorney General, the first woman, and the first African American woman to be elected to this position, as she launches this investigation,” it said.
 “We request that she be allowed the appropriate time to complete her investigation rather than undermine her role and responsibility as the chief law enforcement officer of the state of New York.”